 1. Getting Credit for Your Family

-While filing separately makes sense in some situations, only filing jointly makes you eligible for family-related tax credits and deductions.
-If you file separately, you may pass up your chance to claim these well known benefits:
+While filing separately makes sense in some situations, filing jointly makes you eligible for family-related tax credits and deductions.
+By filing jointly, you have access to claim these well known benefits:

 - The American Opportunity Credit (for college costs) and other education tax deductions and credits